 String Researcher Award

-ASTA sponsors an annual award to recognize excellence in string research.
-The String Researcher Award is given to those whose work has contributed significantly to scholarship in string education and/or performance.
+The American String Teachers Association sponsors an award to recognize excellence in string research.
+The String Researcher Award will be awarded to a researcher whose work has contributed significantly to scholarship in string education and/or performance.

 Congratulations to ASTA String Researcher Award Recipients

 - 2019: Award for Long Term Achievement

 - 2014: Emergent String Researcher

 - 2013: Award for Long Term Achievement

 - 2011: Award for Long Term Achievement

 - Gail V. Barnes